Crataco/ai-guide/README.md

 *Version 1 of my AI guide is [still available here](https://github.com/Crataco/ai-guide/blob/main/guide/original.md).
 While that one was more of a crash course, this one is a softer introduction to general AI, split up into smaller parts.*

-# Crataco's Open-Source AI Guide
+# Crataco's Open-Source Text Generation AI Guide

 ![Source needed!](https://thumbs.gfycat.com/AgileHiddenAfricanhornbill-max-1mb.gif)